AnubhavSaxena3/Payslip-generator-system/README.md

 4. Medical Allowance: A fixed pre-set lump sum amount

    The net salary is computed by subtracting from the gross the following:

-   *Provident fund: Calculated as 12% of (Basic + DA) *Professional tax: Fixed amount
+   -Provident fund: Calculated as 12% of (Basic + DA) -Professional tax: Fixed amount
-   *Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)
+   -Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)

 **Salary Calculation for contractual employee**
 Every contractual employee is entitled to recieve a fixed gross salary.

    The net salary is computed by subtracting from the gross the following:

-   *Professional tax: Fixed amount
+   -Professional tax: Fixed amount
-   *Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)
+   -Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)